South Woodford tube station: Station improvements

 The station underwent considerable renovations in 2006, 150 years after it opened.
 Five new CCTV cameras were installed in the station underpass with the intention of improving security as, in addition to the multimillion-pound station refurbishment work being undertaken, crime statistics showed South Woodford station had the highest record of violent crime in Redbridge and the underpass was seen as a security risk, particularly after dark.
 The rebuilding of the section of westbound platform damaged by fire was also completed and the paint scheme was a mix of white, blue and orange.
 However, the footbridge over the tracks at the east end was not repainted.

 Services and connections

+South Woodford station is on the Central line between Snaresbrook to the west and Woodford to the east.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 07:03 and 22:39 eastbound and between 06:22 and 22:19 westbound.

-London Bus routes 179, 549, W12, W13 and W14, and night route N55 serve the station.
+London Bus routes 179, W12, W13 and W14, and night route N55 serve the station.